SHELBY

 Visualizing the child psychologist shortage

 There are nearly 1.3 million children who rely on Medicaid for health coverage in New York City.
-I wanted to know, how many child psychologists are accessible to them?
+I wanted to know, how many psychologists specializing in children and adolescents are accessible to them?

 I created a scraper to cross reference Medicaid provider codes with the their CMS profiles to figure out who specialized in treating children.
 Then I visualized the ratio of child psychologists to kids on Medicaid using hand-drawn illustrations, ai2html and scrollama.